COVID-19 Outlook: A Nation Improves, But Challenges Re-emerge in Some Regions

 Many of the unsung heroes of this pandemic are the individuals across all these sectors working tirelessly to provide families and children with access to timely vaccinations, and before that, to needed diagnostic care.
 This week, we celebrate all these heroes, and send a special shout-out to two of our own: Sophia Collins and Sage Myers.
 Sophia and Sage were recently recognized by the Philadelphia Business Journal for the incredible dedication they have shown throughout the pandemic to facilitate access to vaccinations for families throughout the Philadelphia region.
 Alongside them is an even larger group of volunteers who have contributed time and again over the course of the pandemic.
 We are comforted by the knowledge that they are already planning for the next leg of this journey, as we prepare to offer vaccine access to families with young children who have been waiting patiently for 18 months for their turn in line.

-Jeffrey Gerber, MD, PhD, MSCE, is the associate director for inpatient research activities for the Center for Pediatric Clinical Effectiveness at Children’s Hospital of Philadelphia and co-author of PolicyLab's Guidance for In-person Education in K-12 Educational Settings.
+Jeffrey Gerber, MD, PhD, MSCE, is the associate director for inpatient research activities for Clinical Futures at Children’s Hospital of Philadelphia and co-author of PolicyLab's Guidance for In-person Education in K-12 Educational Settings.